All Episodes

 So we just saw Kip there vilifying dairy as a cause for autoimmune diseases and cancer.

-This is again, it's a part of the film when people start to get nervous that you're using scare tactics.
+This is again, it's a part of the film when people start to get nervous that using scare tactics.

 Do you really think dairy is as bad as it's portrayed in the movie?